Tonywuhk/realai.org/course/lab/gce-sc2le.md

 ## Installing a Remote Desktop and Play!

-Largely follow [these steps](http://realai.org/course/lab/rdp-netsurf-xfce4/).
-The main commands used are:
+Largely follow [these steps](http://realai.org/course/lab/rdp-netsurf-xfce4/), the main commands used are:

 ```bash
 sudo apt install xfce4